-232. OVERVIEW AND SCRUTINY COMMITTEES ACCESS TO DOCUMENTS
+22. OVERVIEW AND SCRUTINY COMMITTEES ACCESS TO DOCUMENTS

-232.1 Rights to copies
+22.1 Rights to copies

-Subject to Rule 231.2 below, an overview and scrutiny committee (including its sub-committees) will be entitled to copies of any document which is in the possession or control of the executive or its committees and which contains material relating to
+Subject to Rule 22.2 below, an overview and scrutiny committee (including its subcommittees) will be entitled to copies of any document which is in the possession or control of the Executive or its committees and which contains material relating to

-- (a) any business transacted at a public or private meeting of the executive or its committees; or - (b) any decision taken by an individual member of the executive-; or - (c) any decision that has been made by an officer of the authority in accordance with executive arrangements.
+- (a) any business transacted at a meeting of the Executive or its committees; - (b) any decision taken by an individual member of the Executive; or - (c) any decision that has been made by an officer of the authority in accordance with executive arrangements.

-232.2 Limit on rights
+22.2 Limit on rights